 Please provide an internal domain secret (see this for an example) which contains credentials with the proper privileges.
 Further information can be found here.

-Next, run the Gardener API Server, the Gardener Controller Manager and the Gardener Scheduler (optionally) in different terminals using rules in the
+Next, run the Gardener API Server, the Gardener Controller Manager (optionally), the Gardener Scheduler (optionally), and the Gardenlet in different terminal windows/panes using rules in the

-Now you are ready to launch the Gardener Controller Manager
+(Optional) Now you are ready to launch the Gardener Controller Manager.

 Run the following command to install extension controllers - make sure that you install all of them required for your local development.
 Also, please refer to this document for further information about how extensions are registered in case you want to use other versions than the latest releases.